 Backyard: Chickadees are birds of woodlands.
 They readily visit feeders placed within its natural habitat.

 Nest: It nests in cavities that pairs excavate in rotten or soft wood.
-It also use existing cavities such as those excavated by woodpeckers.
+I also use existing cavities such as those excavated by woodpeckers.

 Breeding season: Mountain chickadees breed in mid-April through mid-August.